mims-harvard/TDC/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/mims-harvard/TDC/master/fig/tdc_problems.png" alt="problems" width="500px" /></p>

 The second tier in the TDC structure is organized into learning tasks.
-Improvement on these tasks can result in numerous applications, including identifying personalized combinatorial therapies, designing novel class of antibodies, improving disease diagnosis, and finding new cures for emerging diseases.
+Improvement in these tasks can result in numerous applications, including identifying personalized combinatorial therapies, designing novel classes of antibodies, improving disease diagnosis, and finding new cures for emerging diseases.

 Finally, in the third tier of TDC, each task is instantiated via multiple datasets.
 For each dataset, we provide several splits of the dataset into training, validation, and test sets to simulate the type of understanding and generalization (e.g., the model's ability to generalize to entirely unseen compounds or to granularly resolve patient response to a polytherapy) needed for transition into production and clinical implementation.